Cnerupb/Lysakovskiy_14_4/README.md

 ![Main Window with Union/Intersection labels](https://github.com/Cnerupb/Lysakovskiy_14_4/blob/main/readme_objs/Main%20Window%20with%20Answers.png)

 ## Details
-### How can we count intersecion and union of 2D objects?
+### How can we count intersecion and union of 2D rectangles?
 We use this functions:
 ```
 def intersection(self, rect) -> int: